Very Reverend Patrick J. Keating, Esq.

+Very Reverend Patrick J. Keating, Esq.**

 Chief Executive Officer

 The Very Reverend Patrick J. Keating is the Chief Executive Officer of Catholic Migration Services, where he coordinates and plans the work of the agency along with the dedicated Board of Directors and his colleagues in the agency.

 In 2011, Father Keating joined Catholic Migration Services to strengthen and grow an agency dedicated to welcoming, empowering, and assisting immigrants in Brooklyn and Queens, through a variety of programs that include: Immigration Legal Services, Immigrant Housing Legal Services and Immigrant Workers’ Rights Legal Services.

-Father Keating has a Master’s degree in Public Administration from Baruch College of the City University of New York as well as a Master of Arts in Theology and a Master of Divinity from the Seminary of the Immaculate Conception.
+Father Keating has a Master’s degree in Public Administration from Baruch College of the City of New York, as well as a Master of Arts in Theology and a Master of Divinity from the Seminary of the Immaculate Conception.
 He will graduate from Brooklyn Law School with a Juris Doctor in the Spring of 2017.

 In addition to being the Chief Executive Officer of Catholic Migration Services, Father Keating is the Associate Vicar for Human Services for the Roman Catholic Diocese of Brooklyn, the Chaplain to the Catholic Lawyers Guild for Kings County, and the Deputy Chief Executive Officer for Catholic Charities, Brooklyn and Queens.

 Director of Legal Services